 Buckingham Palace

 There are different reasons for visiting Buckingham Palace.
-It might be for checking out this old building in general.
-It might be for visiting the city residence and administrative headquarters of the monarch of the United Kingdom.
-Or it could be for watching the change of the Guards that happens there.
+It might be to check out this old building in general, to visit the city residence and administrative headquarters of the monarch of the United Kingdom, or to watch the change of the Guards that happens there.
 Everyone might have different interests, but eventually, all the travellers heading to this city must stop by Buckingham Palace at some point.

 Buckingham Palace is located in the City of Westminster, initially known as Buckingham House.
-The palace is often at the centre of state occasions and royal hospitality, and it has been a focal point for the British during national rejoicing and mourning.
+It is often the centre of state occasions and royal hospitality, and it has been a focal point for the British during national rejoicing and mourning.
 It is one of the most well-known attractions, and no trip would be complete without a visit to Buckingham Palace.

 HMS Belfast